-Incident Being Procedure SEBTS Will Follow: Fyidentiary 1100000110 02510 00111110110001 = Incident Being Reported: Sexual Assault, Domestic Violence, Dating Violence, or Stalking Depending on when reported (immediate vs. delayed report), SEBTS will assist the complainant with access to medical care SEBTS will assess immediate safety needs of complainant SEBTS will assist complainant with contacting local law enforcement if complainant requests AND complainant provided with contact information for local law enforcement SEBTS will provide complainant with referrals to on and off campus counselors SEBTS will assess need to implement interim or long-term protective measures, such as housing changes, change in class schedule, "No Contact" agreement between both parties SEBTS will provide a Campus Ban or Trespass to the accused party if deemed appropriate SEBTS will direct individuals to a copy of the Sexual Misconduct Policy and inform the complainant regarding time frames for inquiry, investigation, and resolution SEBTS will conduct an investigation into the incident and gather all pertinent information.
+Incident Being Procedure SEBTS Will Follow: Evidentiary Reported: 11000001000000 Standard: Sexual Assault, Depending on when reported (immediate vs. Preponderance Domestic delayed report), SEBTS will assist the complainant of the Evidence Violence, with access to medical care of the Evidence Dating SEBTS will assess immediate safety needs of Violence, or complainant Stalking 3.
+SEBTS will assist complainant with contacting local law enforcement if complainant requests AND complainant provided with contact information for local law enforcement 4.
+SEBTS will provide complainant with referrals to on and off campus counselors 5.
+SEBTS will assess need to implement interim or long- term protective measures, such as housing changes, change in class schedule, "No Contact" agreement between both parties 6.
+SEBTS will provide a Campus Ban or Trespass to the accused party if deemed appropriate 7.
+SEBTS will direct individuals to a copy of the Sexual Misconduct Policy and inform the complainant regarding time frames for inquiry, investigation, and resolution 8.
+SEBTS will conduct an investigation into the incident and gather all pertinent information.
 The relevant information will be reviewed and measured in a manner that is consistent with SEBTS policies and transparent to both the reporting parties, as well as the accused.
-A decision of the outcome of the case.
-Evidentiary Standard: Preponderance of the Evidence • manner that is consistent with SEBTS policies and transparent to both the reporting parties, as well as the accused.
 A decision of the outcome of the case as it pertains to responsibility and sanctions will be made within 60 days 9.
-SEBTS will inform the complainant and the accused of the outcome of the investigation, whether or not the accused will be administratively charged, the outcome of any disciplinary proceeding, SEBTS procedures for the accused or complainant to appeal the result of the proceeding, if the result is changed, and when the result becomes final
+SEBTS will inform the complainant and the accused of the outcome of the investigation, whether or not the accu ised will be administratively charged, the outcome e of any disciplinary proceeding, SEBT S procedu res for the accused or complainant to appeal the resu It of the proceeding, if the result is ch anged, and whe en the result becomes final